 There are many downsides to leaving hearing loss untreated.
-Untreated hearing loss can typically lead to social isolation, depression, exhaustion, and cognitive decline.
-Leaving it untreated and thus leaving the auditory nerve unstimulated can further progress the hearing loss.
+Untreated hearing loss can typically lead to social isolation, depression, exhaustion and cognitive decline.
+Leaving a hearing loss untreated and thus leaving the auditory nerve unstimulated can further progress the hearing loss.

 What types of hearing loss are easier to treat?

 There are three types of hearing loss; Sensorineural, Conductive and Mixed.
 Sensorineural hearing loss is a result of nerve damage and is usually treated with hearing aids.
 Conductive hearing loss is typically due to a problem with the ear canal, eardrum, or inner ear and typically requires medical attention.

 Mixed hearing loss is a combination of both Sensorineural and Conductive hearing loss and treatment differentiates from case to case.

 How to improve your hearing?